This post may contain affiliate links. See our affiliate disclaimer here.

 Pricing in France is a little different than in American campgrounds.

-You’ll be charged per person as well as per service, like if you need electricity.
-At the campground in our video, for example, they charge 7,80 € per adult, 0 € for our baby and three-year-old, 6,60 € for the “allotment” aka our campsite, and 4,20 € for electricity.
-That’s 26,40 € per night, which was about $25 at our conversion rate.
+You’ll be charged per person and per service, like if you need electricity.
+In our video, for example, the campground charges 7,80€ per adult, 0€ for our baby and three-year-old, 6,60€ for the “allotment,” aka our campsite, and 4,20€ for electricity.
+That’s 26,40 € per night, which was about $25 at our current conversion rate.

-In general, we didn’t pay more than $30/night for a campground (and we always paid the extra bit for electricity).
+We generally didn’t pay more than $30/night for a campground (and we always paid the extra bit for electricity).

-What To Expect at your French Campsite
+What To Expect at Your French Campsite

 If you pay for electricity, that’s the main amenity you’ll get at your campsite.

-That’s about it for your campsite.
+That’s about it for your actual campsite.

 Related: 16 Differences Between RVing in America and RVing Abroad